MandalTuhin/leetcode-tracker/README.md

 The API is globally accessible and documented via Swagger UI:
 [Interactive API Documentation](https://leetcode-tracker-api.onrender.com/docs)

+_Note: As this is hosted on a free tier, the initial request may take 30-60 seconds to resolve if the instance is currently spun down._

 ## 🛠 Tech Stack

 - **Framework**: FastAPI (Python 3.10+)